UX Research & Usability Audit

 Expected Impact

-Renaming the navigation label from "VIP" to "Dinner & A Movie" directly addresses the 0% completion rate on Task 1 by eliminating ambiguity and making the feature discoverable.
+Renaming the label is expected to directly address the 0% completion rate by eliminating ambiguity and making the feature discoverable.

 Before